 - yet is very competitively priced and excels in build quality.
 It has

 a very wide cardioid pick-up (it's almost omni, really).
 It comes with

 Russian instructions, and the online shop from which I purchased it

 put the price up by £20 the day after I'd ordered, then stopped

 selling them altogether - maybe I got the last one in the country!?

 It seems very well made and sturdy, with reed switches for a long switch

-these mics the same internals as the MK219 but
+that.
+Apparently these mics have the same internals as the MK219 but

 in a different body which is acoustically less 'boxy'.
-Now discontinued.

 Next page > Part